BYU-Hydroinformatics/gwdm/docs/overview.md

 region as described above.

 **Select Variable**: The well data may have historical measurements of different types.
-You can use this to select the type you\'d like to explore.
+You can use this to select the type you'd like to explore.

 **Interpolation Layer**: If the interpolation algorithm has been used to